Table of Contents

-The most common causes are dryness (often caused by indoor heat in the winter) and nose picking.
+The most common causes of nosebleeds are dryness (often caused by indoor heat in the winter) and nose picking.
 These 2 things work together — nose picking occurs more often when mucus in the nose is dry and crusty.

 What should I do when I get a nosebleed?

 A nosebleed can be scary to get — or see — but try to stay calm.
 Most nosebleeds look much worse than they really are.
 Almost all nosebleeds can be treated at home.

 If you get a nosebleed, sit down and lean slightly forward.
 Keeping your head above your heart will slow the bleeding.
 Lean forward so the blood will drain out of your nose instead of down the back of your throat.
 If you lean back, you may swallow the blood.
 This can irritate your stomach.